piermariacosina/gandalf/IXDt06_mobilefirst/mobilefirst.md

 * And it’s only going to get bigger.
 While half a billion people accessed the mobile internet worldwide in 2009, heavy mobile data users will triple to one billion by 2013

+> THE HURRIED BUSINESSMAN ON THE STREET
+# 3. 500% ONLINE